Train to Busan: Critical response

 Train to Busan received positive reviews from critics.
 The review aggregator Rotten Tomatoes reported that 95% of 129 critics have given the film a positive review with an average rating of 7.70/10.
 The website's critics consensus states: "Train to Busan delivers a thrillingly unique—and purely entertaining—take on the zombie genre, with fully realized characters and plenty of social commentary to underscore the bursts of skillfully staged action."
 Metacritic, which assigns a normalized rating to reviews, assigned the film an average score of 73 out of 100, based on 17 critics, indicating "generally favorable reviews".

-Clark Collis of Entertainment Weekly wrote that the film "borrows heavily from World War Z in its depiction of the fast-moving undead masses while also boasting an emotional core the Brad Pitt-starring extravaganza often lacked," adding that "the result is first-class throughout."
-At The New York Times, Jeannette Catsoulis selected the film as her "Critic's Pick" and took notice of its subtle class warfare.
-Brian Tallerico of RogerEbert.com opinionated in his positive review, "After the near-perfect first hour of “Train to Busan,” the film slows its progress and makes a few stops that feel repetitive, but the journey recovers nicely for a memorable finale.
-You could call it “Train of the Living Dead” or “’Snowpiercer’ with Zombies.”
-Whatever you call it, if it’s playing in your city and you’ve ever been entertained by a zombie movie, it’s hard to believe you wouldn’t be entertained by this one."
+Clark Collis of Entertainment Weekly wrote that the film "borrows heavily from World War Z in its depiction of the fast-moving undead masses while also boasting an emotional core the Brad Pitt-starring extravaganza often lacked [...] the result is first-class throughout".
+Jeannette Catsoulis of The New York Times selected the film as her "Critic's Pick" and noted its depiction of class warfare.
+Brian Tallerico of RogerEbert.com wrote, "After the near-perfect first hour of Train to Busan, the film slows its progress and makes a few stops that feel repetitive, but the journey recovers nicely for a memorable finale.
+You could call it Train of the Living Dead or Snowpiercer with Zombies.
+Whatever you call it, if it's playing in your city and you've ever been entertained by a zombie movie, it's hard to believe you wouldn't be entertained by this one."

-In a more mixed review, David Ehrlich of IndieWire comments that "as the characters whittle away into archetypes (and start making senseless decisions), the spectacle also sheds its unique personality."
+In a more mixed review, David Ehrlich of IndieWire commented that "as the characters whittle away into archetypes (and start making senseless decisions) the spectacle also sheds its unique personality".

-In 2016, British filmmaker Edgar Wright, director of zombie comedy Shaun of the Dead, highly applauded the film, personally recommending it on Twitter and calling it the "best zombie movie I've seen in forever."
-Rotten Tomatoes lists the film on its 100 Best Zombie Movies, ranked by Tomatometer.
+English filmmaker Edgar Wright applauded the film, writing on Twitter, "Best zombie movie I've seen in forever.
+A total crowd pleaser.
+Highly recommend.
+Go see Train To Busan."

-In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 308.
+Rotten Tomatoes placed the film at No. 2 on its list of the "100 Best Zombie Movies" as ranked by the Tomatometer.
+In 2025, it was ranked at No. 308 on the "Readers' Choice" edition of The New York Times list of the "Best Movies of the 21st Century".